-With Jack/St. Malo, which began producing in December 2014, new technologies led to developing reservoirs once thought unreachable.
+With Jack/St. Malo, which began producing in late 2014, new technologies led to developing reservoirs once thought unreachable.
 Throughout the project’s development, we implemented breakthrough technologies that did not exist when the oil fields were discovered in 2003 and 2004.

 looking to the future

 To keep our business strong, we search for ways to create additional value from existing fields and identify new growth opportunities.
 We are developing new deepwater projects, as well as taking steps to increase production from Jack/St. Malo and Tahiti.
 Our development of oil and natural gas from tight rock and shale assets is focused on the Permian Basin in Texas and New Mexico, and the Duvernay Shale in Alberta, Canada.
 In other basins, such as the Marcellus Shale in Pennsylvania and West Virginia, we are focused on identifying the areas most prospective for development and bringing those resources to production safely and cost effectively.

 Chevron’s North America upstream business is headquartered in Houston, Texas, and is organized into regional business units that explore for, develop and operate oil and gas assets.